Allbirds: "The World's Most Comfortable Shoes"

-Allbirds Are "the World's Most Comfortable Shoes" -- Here's What You Need to Know
+Allbirds Are "The World's Most Comfortable Shoes" -- Here Is What You Need to Know

 Allbirds is a New Zealand-American footwear company that uses a direct-to-consumer approach and only sells their shoes on their own website and in their own stores.
 Their goal: designing environmentally friendly sustainable footwear.